 >> David A.

-It certainly could have been very messy but Melissa was so prepared with plastic/absorbent mats, tons of towels and rags.
+It certainly could have been very messy but they were so prepared with plastic/absorbent mats, tons of towels and rags.

 >> Eric K.